SaianshVN/Smart-Streetlight-Project/README.md

 # Smart-Streetlight-Project
-This repo contains the codes to the smart streetlight project that I had made during the 3rd Semester
+This repo contains the codes to the smart streetlight project that I had made during my 3rd Semester